elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 In particular, we have been exploring a gradual set-theoretic type system for Elixir, paying special attention to how the type system will integrate with existing codebases and how it can best leverage the semantics of the Erlang Virtual Machine.
 The type system will also perform limited inference based on patterns and guards (as described in the paper), which - in addition to strong arrows - we hope to bring some of the benefits of static typing to codebases without changing a single line of code.

-While our efforts have officially moved from research into development, and [we have outlined an implementation plan](https://elixir-lang.org/blog/2023/06/22/type-system-updates-research-dev/), we haven't yet fully implemented nor assessed the usability of set-theoretic types in existing Elixir codebases, nor large nor small.
+While our efforts have officially moved from research into development, and [we have outlined an implementation plan](https://elixir-lang.org/blog/2023/06/22/type-system-updates-research-dev/), we haven't yet fully implemented nor assessed the usability of set-theoretic types in existing Elixir codebases, either large or small.
 There is much to implement and validate, and we don't rule the possibility of finding unforeseen deal breakers that could send us back to square one.
 Yet we are pleased and cautiously excited with the new developments so far.

 The development of Elixir's type system is sponsored by [Fresha](https://www.fresha.com) ([they are hiring!](https://www.fresha.com/careers/openings?department=engineering)), [Starfish*](https://starfish.team) ([they are hiring!](https://starfish.team/jobs/experienced-elixir-developer)),